Mistakes Everybody Makes When Cooking Bacon

 Mistake #1: Cooking too much bacon

-If you’re making bacon for one or two people—why not pick up a slice or two at the butcher counter instead of the big packs?
-It will not only be fresher than the pre-packaged strips, but it won’t ever go to waste in your fridge.
+If you’re making bacon for just one or two people, why not pick up a slice or two at the butcher counter instead of those big packs?
+Not only will it be fresher than the pre-packaged strips, it won’t ever go to waste in your fridge.

 Mistake #2: Taking things day by day